Chapter 1

 THE MAMMALIAN DENTITION

-The freedom of movement in the TMJs of mammals is accompanied by a parallel freedom of movement on the surface of the bite table, where the rubbing contacts between the teeth produce attrition facets surrounded by edges that stay sharp in spite of abrasion and thereby no longer need periodic replacement.
-Food can be crushed between the facets and cut at the facet edges until the teeth have worn away completely.
+The freedom of movement in the TMJs of mammals is accompanied by a parallel freedom of movement on the surface of the bite table, where the rubbing contacts between the teeth produce attrition facets surrounded by edges that stay sharp until the teeth have worn away completely and thereby no longer need periodic replacement.
 As permanent structures, mammalian teeth acquired highly differentiated shapes which were individualized to fit their locations.
 Incisors, canines, premolars, and molars each blended enamel, dentin, and cementum in a manner which took advantage of their differential wear rates in order to turn the teeth into longlasting food processing tools with sharp edges for cutting it and ridges and rings of protruding enamel for grating it.

 WEAR OF THE BITING SURFACES

-The combination of continual wear and eruption of the teeth also requires continual pulpal recession to keep the tooth pulps protected from exposure to the bacteria-laden oral environment; therefore, the pulps of the teeth respond to temperature changes and mechanical stimuli by receding down into the roots and leaving behind layers of secondary dentin that absorb minerals to harden and become new chewing surface.
+Continual wear and eruption of the teeth require continual pulpal recession to keep the tooth pulps protected from exposure to the bacteria-laden oral environment; therefore, the pulps of the teeth respond to temperature changes and mechanical stimuli by receding down into the roots and leaving behind layers of secondary dentin that absorb minerals to harden and become new chewing surface.
 If attrition on any tooth proceeds faster than the pulp is able to recede, sensitive thermal and tactile receptors in the dentin overlying the pulp produce pain so that chewing on that tooth is avoided until secondary dentin has mineralized enough to recreate sufficient pulpal protection.

 WEAR ON THE INTERPROXIMAL SURFACES

 Wear also occurs where adjacent teeth rub together, on their proximal surfaces.
-This interproximal wear improves the fit between adjacent teeth by creating perfectly fitting interproximnal facets that function much like the articular surfaces of joints connecting the teeth, interproximal joints.
-For example, a facet from a cow molar is shown below.
-A line of these facets connecting all the teeth in a dental arch allows each tooth to maintain a small but definite range of movement while preventing it from drifting out of line with the other teeth in the arch.
+This interproximal wear improves the fit between adjacent teeth by creating perfectly fitting interproximal facets that function much like the articular surfaces of joints connecting the teeth, interproximal joints.
+A line of these interproximal joints connecting all the teeth in a dental arch allows each tooth to maintain a small but definite range of movement while preventing it from drifting out of line with the other teeth in the arch.

 THE MAMMALIAN JAW MUSCLES